-The process of migrating an existing system to 8.9.0 includes multiple additional steps that will vary depending on the current architecture.
+The process of migrating an existing system to 8.9.0 includes multiple additional steps that will vary depending on your architecture.
 Please contact your Customer Success Manager to begin a discussion on the migration plan that is appropriate for your system.

-The following is the general process for migrating from 7.x to 8.9.0.
+The following is the general process for migrating to 8.9.0.
 This is a high-level description only.
 For details, contact Customer Support or your Customer Success Manager.

-- The existing system must be upgraded to 7.8.5 before the upgrade. - Run the 8.9.0 migration patch.
+- The existing system must be upgraded to at least 7.8.5 before the migration. - Run the 8.9.0 migration patch.